haleyej/SI_608_final_project/README.md

 # SI 608 Final Project

-Structure Analysis of 2020 Election Fraud Claims on Twitter
+Structure Analysis of Dolphin Social Network in New Zealand

 Group Member: